elonguepee/devOpsCheatSheets/README.md

 # devOpsCheatSheets
-A repository for DevOps related cheat sheets, and resources.
+Hello!
+My name is [Erik Longuepee](https://github.com/ecron11) and this is a repository for DevOps related cheat sheets, and resources.
 The cheatsheets in this file are meant to be brief references.
-Additionally, I use these to learn a technology and as a note-taking technique, so they can be a little disjointed and are not meant as complete projects by any means.
+Additionally, I use these as a note-taking method so they can often be a bit disjointed and are by no means meant as complete reference guides or anything of the sort.

 ## Tools: